-At present, the division of Cnidaria into two sub-phyla is generally accepted by specialists: i) Anthozoaria, which includes the Anthozoa class (does not have medusa stages). ii) Medusozoa, which includes the Schyphozoa, Cubozoa and Hydrozoa classes (with medusa stages).
+At present, the division of Cnidaria into four classes is generally accepted by specialists: the Anthozoa class which does not have medusa stages, the Schyphozoa, Cubozoa and Hydrozoa classes, with medusa stages.

-The most common pelagic jellyfishes, Pelagia noctiluca, Aurelia aurita, Cotylorhiza tuberculata and Rizostoma pulmo, all belong to Schyphozoa, while Velella velella is an Hydrozoa.
+The most common pelagic jellyfishes, Pelagia noctiluca, Aurelia aurita, Cotylorhiza tuberculata and Rizostoma pulmo, all belong to Schyphozoa, while Aequorea forskalea and Velella velella are Hydrozoa.
 The adult stage of this latter species lives at the surface and its distribution is typically regulated much more by prevailing winds than by currents.
-The other four species are found in the epipelagic layer, mostly between 0 and 50m, seasonally in very high densities.
+The other five species are found in the epipelagic layer, mostly between 0 and 50m, seasonally in very high densities.